Binary fission requires

 - Contrast with endospore.

-Lag in division:
+Lag in the division:

-- Upon a change in environment (especially from a rich environment to a poor environment), or when going from stationary phase to exponential phase, there is a lag before division resumes.
+- Upon a change in the environment (especially from a rich environment to a poor environment), or when going from stationary phase to exponential phase, there is a lag before division resumes.

 - For example, stationary phase Escherichia coli placed in an excess of sterile broth will go through a lag phase during which they increase in cell size but do not divide.
 They will divide only once they have reached the size of a cell which is about to divide during exponential growth under those conditions.